OlivierSohn/hamazed/BACKLOG.md

 # Backlog

+- when terminal is resized, re-center world accordingly

 - make inter-level animation time independent of compute / render time -> keep "the last time world evolution was rendered" in worldEvolution to not make deadlines based on current time